 Inexpensive: You’ll find reliable HDMI cables that measure six feet or less for between $5 and $19.
 In this price range, it’s definitely possible to find great bargains.
-Just read the fine print carefully to make sure that the cable you buy supports your needs.
+Just read the fine print carefully to make sure that the cable you select supports your needs.
 If you need an HDMI cable longer than six feet, you’ll have to spend a little more.
 Longer cables need to be more durable, and that’s worth paying extra for.

 Mid-range: You’ll find overpriced shorter HDMI cables alongside longer high-quality cables for between $20 and $50.
 If you’re just connecting a nearby video source to your TV, don’t spend this much.
 If you’re running an HDMI cable across a room or through walls, this is the price range to watch.

 Expensive: You’ll find so-called “premium” HDMI cables and extra-long typical HDMI cables for between $51 and $100.
-Premium cables are somewhat controversial because they offer minimal additional benefits when compared to more affordable cables, but some people swear by them, insisting the build quality and materials used improve overall video quality.
-If you’re a home theater fanatic with a TV room full of cutting-edge gear, spending this much on HDMI cables might help your setup shine, but in most cases there’s no good reason to spend this much on an HDMI cable.
+Premium cables are somewhat controversial because they offer minimal additional benefits when compared to more affordable cables, but some people swear by them, insisting the build quality and materials used do improve overall video quality.
+If you’re a home theater fanatic with a TV room full of cutting-edge gear, spending this much on HDMI cables might help your setup shine, but in most cases, there’s no good reason to spend this much on an HDMI cable.

 Avoid using HDMI cables that come included with electronics.
-Some electronics, and even some TV mounts, include their own HDMI cables so that consumers don’t have to buy them separately.
+Some electronics, and even some TV mounts, include their own HDMI cables so that consumers don’t have to get them separately.
 While the idea sounds like a convenience for customers, in most cases, included HDMI cables are of low quality and built on outdated versions of HDMI.
-Make sure your TV’s picture looks as good as it can and stick to HDMI cables you purchase yourself.
+Make sure your TV’s picture looks as good as it can and stick to HDMI cables you choose yourself.

 Q. What is HDCP, and how does it relate to HDMI cables?

 A. High-bandwidth Digital Copy Protection (HDCP) is a copyright protection that broadcasters can add to their TV signal.
 It prevents other devices from making illegal recordings.
 If a broadcast or video stream includes HDCP, in order to play everything correctly, the device playing the broadcast needs to be HDCP-compliant, the TV needs to be HDCP-compliant, and the two must be connected with an HDCP-compliant HDMI cable.
 Some cable providers and video-streaming sites utilize HDCP to protect their content.
-Play it safe and make sure any HDMI cables you buy support HDCP.
+Play it safe and make sure any HDMI cables you select support HDCP.

 Q. Can I get older, non-HDMI devices like my VCR to work with HDMI?

 A. Yes, with an adapter.
 HDMI cables are designed to connect HDMI devices to one another digitally, but they can also work with older analog video technologies using a third-party adapter.
-While buying an adapter can be a great way to connect your legacy tech with your newer TV, keep in mind that older content will never look as good as anything filmed more recently.
+While an adapter can be a great way to connect your legacy tech with your newer TV, keep in mind that older content will never look as good as anything filmed more recently.
 Your VHS tapes will still look as quaint and fuzzy as they did before.